reach2arunprakash/Data-Structures/README.md

 - Indexing:         Hash Tables: O(1)
 - Search:           Hash Tables: O(1)
 - Insertion:        Hash Tables: O(1)

+####Data Structures: Hash Tables
+How do hash tables work?What are some examples of real life hash tables?
+When is a hash table a poor data choice?
+            What are different ways of managing collisions?
+            Implement a hash table.
+ Find the first non-repeated character in a string.
+        Implement a spell checker.
+What are the interfaces you would expose?
+            What are some ways you could come up with alternative words to suggest?
+            Write the code that would do the checking on the document.

 ### Algorithms and Data Structures of JDK 7